happanda/fsplit/README.md

 fsplit
 ======
-A simple program for splitting files based on bytes sequence pattern.
+A simple program for splitting files based on byte sequence pattern.